pbloem/gestalt.ink/autoencoders.md

 We build the following network, and train it for a few epochs (i.e. we do a few passes over the data).

+-- network

-Since we've given the bottleneck only two dimesnions, we can actually plot the results to 2d axes.
-We compute the latent $(z_1, z2)$ representation of all the images in our validation data, and then plot each original image at the latent coordinates $z_1$ and $z_2.$
+Since we've given the bottleneck only two dimensions, we can actually plot the results to 2d axes.
+We compute the latent $(z_1, z2)$ representation of all the images in our validation data, and then plot each original image at the latent coordinates $z_1$ and $z_2$.
+Here is the result:

+-- See if I can get this to work.
+Maybe switch to simpler data.

 == Autoencoders for generative modelling ==